f5devcentral/f5-agility-labs-nginx/docs/class6/module3/lab1/lab1.rst

         #.
 Click ``Submit``

     #.
-Now, we have to replicate the same steps for each micro-service (generator already done)
+We now have to replicate the same steps for each other micro-service

-       .. list-table:: list of all micro-services and their component configuration
+       .. list-table:: List of all micro-services and their component configuration
           :header-rows: 1

           * - Name